 The industry is also a key player regarding the transition process to Circular Society; each industry sector is different when it comes to resource use, waste generation and management.
 Resource efficiency ensuring the rational and efficient use of raw materials as well as the efficient industrial waste valorisation through industrial symbiosis approaches are key aspects to achieve circular industries.

-Raw Materials and Circular Societies Lighthouse objectives
+Circular Societies Lighthouse objectives

 The main objective of this Lighthouse will be to support and boost the transition from Linear Societies to Circular ones through the support of innovative solutions to be implemented in cities and industries.
 These solutions will include: